 MORE ABOUT MY TRAINING

-Laura also studied with the Center for Mind-Body Medicine, where she learned the science and skills of meditation, guided imagery, biofeedback, and self-expression in words, drawings, and movement.
-She is "fluent" in CBT, DBT, 12 step work and play therapy and incorporates these techniques into her work when helpful.
+I also studied with the Center for Mind-Body Medicine, where I learned the science and skills of meditation, guided imagery, biofeedback, and self-expression in words, drawings, and movement.
+I am also "fluent" in CBT, DBT, and play therapy and sometimes incorporate these techniques.

-Laura earned her Masters Degree from Columbia University in Advanced Clinical Social Work, and received her B.A. in Psychology from Boston College.
-During her graduate internships she worked with seniors in assisted living, clients in public housing and with children and families at The Child Guidance Center of Southern CT.
-Her post-graduate clinical training was completed at a busy outpatient center where she gained experience working with a wide variety of client and family challenges.
+My masters Degree is from Columbia University in Advanced Clinical Social Work, and my B.A. is in psychology from Boston College.
+My post-graduate clinical training was completed at a busy outpatient center in Connecticut where I worked with a wide variety of client and family challenges.

-In her first professional life, Laura managed, recruited, counseled, coached and trained executives in a variety of Corporate Human Resources positions.
-Later, as the founding director of Parent Awareness of the YWCA of Darien-Norwalk, Laura designed their risk prevention program and worked with school administrators, parents and volunteers to help families raise resilient children.
-This experience, combined with multiple volunteer roles with social service agencies and schools inspired Laura to pursue her calling as a therapist and healer.
+In my first professional life, I managed, recruited, counseled, coached and trained executives in a variety of Corporate Human Resources positions.
+Later, as the founding director of Parent Awareness of the YWCA of Darien-Norwalk, I designed their risk prevention program and worked with school administrators, parents and volunteers to help families raise resilient children.
+This experience, combined with multiple volunteer roles with social service agencies and schools inspired me to pursue my passion of psychotherapy.

-A member of the National Association of Social Workers and a volunteer with the Connecticut Institute for Refugees and Immigrants, Laura is a proud activist for multiple social justice causes.
-She is the parent of two young adults, two loving dogs and always finds ways to spend time outside.
+I am a member of the National Association of Social Workers and Somatic Experiencing International (SEI) and an activist for multiple social justice causes.
+I am the proud parent of two young adults, two loving dogs and am almost always out in nature when I am not working.